RunReveal Onboarding Guide

 FROM logs

-WHERE sourceType = 'generic-webhook'
+WHERE sourceType = 'structured-webhook'

 AND receivedAt > now() - INTERVAL 5 MINUTE